Being a bit concerned about your portfolio in this time of uncertainty is perfectly normal. I suggest you go through a checklist in your mind.

 Today, let’s look at two trades for individual investors looking to diversify into timber.

 For a conservative global approach, try S&P Global Timber & Forestry Index Fund (WOOD).
 This ETF tracks the performance of forestry and timber firms worldwide.
-Forty-five percent of WOOD is invested in companies based in the United States and its two top two holdings, Weyerhaeuser (WY) and Rayonier (RYN), together account for about 20% of its portfolio.
+Forty-five percent of WOOD is invested in companies based in the United States and its two top two holdings, Weyerhaeuser (WY) and Rayonier (RYN), together account for more than 17% of its portfolio.
 But an even bigger portion is invested in global stocks.
 Canada accounts for 12% of the ETF, while there are large allocations to Brazil, Finland, and Japan.

 For more bang for your buck, I suggest you go with real estate investment trusts (REITs) that directly own and manage timberland.
 REITs were originally created in the United States in the 1960s as a vehicle to allow investors to buy and sell shares in managed real estate portfolios.